');

 About Myrtle, MS

-Myrtle is a small community in Mississippi with a population of 751 residents.
-The median household income is $59,375 per year, which is near the national average.
-The median age in Myrtle is 34.2 years.
+Myrtle is a small community located in Mississippi with a population of 751 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,375 per year, which is 21% below the national median of $75,149.
+The median age of 34.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Myrtle Ranks in Mississippi